-CHAN Kwong Fai, Michael (Chairman) - Committee Chairman CHOW Yu Chun, Alexander (Independent Non-executive Director) YU Hon To, David (Independent Non-executive Director)
+CHAN Kwong Fai, Michael (Chairman)-Committee Chairman IP Shu Wing, Charles (Independent Non-executive Director) LAM Wai Hon, Ambrose (Independent Non-executive Director) YU Hon To, David (Independent Non-executive Director)

 The majority of the Nomination Committee members are independent non-executive directors.
 The principal responsibility of the Nomination Committee is to review the size, structure and composition of the board, identify individuals suitably qualified to become board members, and assess the independence of independent non-executive directors.
 The written terms of reference of the Nomination Committee are posted on the websites of the Company and the Stock Exchange.